 The first thing you should do is fight it with the help of the DoNotPay app.
 However, if you do not have any other choice, you should pay it off via any of the payment options available.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 You can read more about this issue here.